waku-org/docs.waku.org/docs/getting-started/index.md

 The [Relay](/getting-started/concepts/protocols#relay) protocol is the foundation of the Waku network, which employs a Pub/Sub architecture built on the [libp2p GossipSub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md).
 Additionally, various other Waku protocols have been created to facilitate specific functionalities, including but not limited to:

-1. Facilitating the retrieval of historical messages for primarily offline devices.
+1. Facilitating the retrieval of historical messages for mostly offline devices.
 2. Providing solutions for encrypted communication, such as symmetric encryption, ECIES/asymmetric encryption, and noise handshake-based key turns.
 3. Preserving bandwidth usage for resource-limited environments.
 4. Implementing economic spam protection (rate limits) while ensuring privacy.